 Colorado is beautiful with lots of rugged mountains and plenty of trails for hiking, biking and horseback riding.
 Most of the more rural communities here are still fairly close to a larger city.

-This is ideal for seniors that want to live outside of the urban neighborhoods but want to have quick access to medical care, shopping and other necessities of living.
+This is ideal for seniors that want to live outside of the urban neighborhoods but want to have quick access to medical care and other necessities of living.

 Although the average cost of living tends to be higher here in Colorado, the pension taxes are some of the lowest in the country.
 There are tons of retirement communities along with some of the best medical care and resources to be found.